-Columbia University is pleased to announce a new home for its Master’s Program in Jewish Studies at the Institute for Israel and Jewish Studies (IIJS).
-This interdisciplinary program offers students the opportunity to create a specialized program of study that leads to an enriched understanding of the breadth and depth of Jewish studies, and to prepare for careers as scholars or as professionals in a variety of fields in the professional world, the field of education, and the nonprofit sector.
+The Master’s Program in Jewish Studies offers students the opportunity to create a specialized program of study that leads to an enriched understanding of the breadth and depth of Jewish studies, and to prepare for careers as scholars or as professionals in a variety of fields in the professional world, the field of education, and the nonprofit sector.

 Over decades of teaching and research, Columbia University's stellar faculty has created one of the most distinguished and longest-standing traditions in the academic study of Jewish literature, religion, history, and thought.
 Participating students will have the opportunity to learn from these professors in a variety of pedagogical and curricular formats, and to take advantage of the countless cultural opportunities, museums, collections and libraries in New York City that provide the chance for further study and hands on experience.
 We welcome applicants committed to academic excellence, and hope you will consider joining our growing cohort.
 The program welcomes both full- and part-time students, but is not currently intended for night study.

 Jewish Studies students must complete 36 credit points, including the thesis, to graduate.
 Of the 36 points, 30 must be at the graduate level (4000 or higher).
 Specific degree requirements are: